Sub-sampling and other considerations for efficient risk estimation in large portfolios: Numerical Experiments

 \subsection{Results}

 All numerical experiments use MLMC with an initial number of samples of \(M_{0} = 1024\) to estimate the work and variance of the MLMC levels.
-Moreover, for the inner Monte Carlo estimator, we set \(N_{0} = 32\) and, when using the adaptive algorithm to select the number of inner samples, we set \(r=1.5\) and \(C=3\) in~\eqref{eq:adaptive-N-inequality}.
-The code was written in \texttt{C++}\footnote{The full code can be found on \url{https://github.com/haji-ali/nested-risk-mlmc}} and the experiments were carried out in single-precision on an NVIDIA Tesla K20m GPU with 2496 cores.
+Moreover, for the inner Monte Carlo estimator, we set \(N_{0} = 32\) and, when using the adaptive algorithm to select the number of inner samples, we set \(r=1.5\) and \(C=3\) in~\cref{eq:adaptive-N-inequality}.
+The code was written in \texttt{C++}\footnote{The full code can be found on \url{https://github.com/haji-ali/nested-risk-mlmc}} and the experiments were carried out in single-precision on an NVIDIA Tesla K20m GPU with 2496 cores\footnote{Provided by the Edinburgh Centre for Robotics' Robotarium Cluster located at Heriot-Watt University, funded by Engineering and Physical Sciences Research Council (EPSRC) Centre for Doctoral Training in Robotics and Autonomous Systems through grant EP/L016834/1.}.
+Note that the embarrassingly parallel nature of Monte Carlo simulation makes it possible to fully exploit parallelization in addition to the computational savings provided by the sub-sampling approach.